ppatierno/rhte-2019/modules/02-cdc-connect-debezium.md

 oc exec my-cluster-kafka-0 -c kafka -- curl -X GET -H "Accept:application/json" http://my-connect-cluster-connect-api:8083/connectors
 ```

-Check that the connector is running and it already read the propulated data in the `deviceinfo` table of the `devices` database from the PostgreSQL instance, sending related events to the `dbserver1.devices.deviceinfo` topic.
+Check that the connector is running and it already read the prepopulated data in the `deviceinfo` table of the `devices` database from the PostgreSQL instance, sending related events to the `dbserver1.devices.deviceinfo` topic.
 Run an Apache Kafka console consumer on one of the pods for receiving messages from the topic from the beginning offset.

 ```shell